csglab/MoSBAT/README.md

 Changes to the random sequences MoSBAT uses can be done by editing the `seq_template` value on line **7** of the `MoSBAT.sh` file.
 To do this change the location from the default random sequence file to your file of DNA sequences (ACGT).
 Any run of MoSBAT using that bash file will calculate motif similarity using the fist N bases specified by the `<seq_length>` parameter from each of the `<num_seqs>` specified.

 ### Calculating *p*-values for motif similarities
-MoSBAT does not calculate the signficance of motif similarities but it can be generated using the outputs from the tool.
+MoSBAT does not calculate the significance of motif similarities but it can be generated using the outputs from the tool.
 First a large collection of random motifs needs to be created as a background.
 One way is to generate a large random set of motifs with similar characteristics to your query using the method of Sandelin and Wasserman [(2004)](http://www.ncbi.nlm.nih.gov/pubmed/15066426).
 The `-genrand` function to make your random set of motifs implemented in the [STAMP](https://github.com/shaunmahony/stamp) toolkit by Mahony, Auron, and Benos [(2007)](http://www.ncbi.nlm.nih.gov/pubmed/17397256) can be used to do this.

 Next run the MoSBAT tool using the background motif collection.
 For the MoSBAT-a and MoSBAT-e scores calculate the mean and variance of all the scores between the random motifs to create a Gaussian distribution.
 To calculate the significance of your MoSBAT score take the area under the Gaussian that’s greater than your motif score to obtain the *p*-value.